 Intimate Partner Violence and Abuse of Elderly and Vulnerable Adults: Screening

-The U.S. Preventive Services Task Force (USPSTF) recommends that clinicians screen women of childbearing age for intimate partner violence (IPV), such as domestic violence, and provide or refer women who screen positive to intervention services.
+Screen women for intimate partner violence (IPV), and provide or refer women who screen positive to intervention services.

 |Risk Assessment||While all women are at potential risk for abuse, factors that elevate risk include young age, substance abuse, marital difficulties, and economic hardships.|

 |Interventions||Adequate evidence from randomized trials support a variety of interventions for women of childbearing age that can be delivered or referred by primary care, including counseling, home visits, information cards, referrals to community services, and mentoring support.
 Depending on the type of intervention, these services may be provided by clinicians, nurses, social workers, nonclinician mentors, or community workers.|

 |Balance of Benefits and Harms||Screening and interventions for IPV in women of childbearing age are associated with moderate health improvements through the reduction of exposure to abuse, physical and mental harms, and mortality.
 The associated harms are deemed no greater than small.
 Therefore, the overall net benefit is moderate.||The USPSTF was not able to estimate the magnitude of net benefit for screening all elderly or vulnerable adults (i.e., adults who are physically or mentally dysfunctional) for abuse and neglect because there were no studies on the accuracy, effectiveness, or harms of screening in this population.|

 |Other Relevant USPSTF Recommendations||The USPSTF has made recommendations on screening for depression in adults and screening and counseling to reduce alcohol misuse in adults.
 These recommendations are available at http://www.uspreventiveservicestaskforce.org/.|